We Should Talk logo

 Location: Heurich House Museum, 1307 New Hampshire Ave NW, Washington, DC

-Celebrate the collective wishes visitors far and wide have added to Good Fortunes, by sending them to the future with a lion dance ceremony!
-At 2PM, lion dancers will lead us in a joyful procession to bless our wishes to the future with good fortune.
+Celebrate the collective wishes visitors far and wide have added to Good Fortunes, by sending them to the future with a lion dance ceremony outdoors in the Heurich House garden!
+At 2PM (this time may shift based on weather), lion dancers will lead us in a joyful performance to bless our wishes to the future with good fortune.
 Artist Xena Ni will share the story behind Good Fortunes.

 Get tickets to the Lion Dance